Fintech0→1WebB2B SaaS

 Component documentation for the data grid — the most complex component in the suite, appearing in almost every screen.
 Every variant, state, and edge case specced.
 Built once, reused everywhere.

 Fifteen months.
 Brand, research, product, and system — built from nothing, shipped and in use.
 The work was demanding and novel: no tech, no product, no design templates to follow, no incumbents to learn from.
-Just a domain crying out for better user experience, and a team willing to build it right.
+Just a domain crying out for better user experience.

 15 mo As founding